Chaste/Old-Chaste-svn-mirror/eclipse_settings/README.txt

 Among other things, the preferences contain Chaste code styles and templates for header files, source files, and tests.
 The latter must be selected explicitly when creating a new file.

+We haven't yet figured out how to include certain project-specific settings, found by right-clicking on the Chaste project in the Navigator pane and selecting Properties.

+1) On the C/C++ General tab, tick "Enable project specific settings" and select 'Doxygen' as the documentation tool.